sears-s/ctf/README.md

 ### Description
 By using the credentials in the decrypted file, we were able to download the journalist's accelerometer data from their Stepinator device from the time of the kidnapping.
 Local officials have provided us with a city map and traffic light schedule.
 Using these along with the journalist's accelerometer data, find the closest intersection to where the kidnappers took their hostage.
 ### Solution
+A Python script was written to show the acceleration, speed, and total distance traveled at each time.
+The output was then manually analyzed with the pictures of the light patterns.
+The only direction with a green light initially is East.
+They travel 200m, or 2 blocks, until t=20, where they stop at a light until t=30.
+After the light turns green, the only possible direction is East.
+They travel for 2 blocks and stop at another light at t=51.
+After the light turns green, the only possible direction is East.
+They travel another block, then slow down to turn at t=72.
+They travel for 1 block, then stop at a red light at t=84.
+Either direction from the original turn, they must turn again once it turns green.
+After traveling another block, they stop at another red light at t=103.
+The only way they would hit a red light would be if they turned North then West.
+Once it turns green, they travel 1 block and hit a red light at t=134.
+They must have turned North previously because going West would result in a green light and going South is where they came from.
+They travel 1 block and slow to turn at t=163 and again at t=172.
+Finally, they travel 1 block then stop for a red light at t=184.
+Based on the light pattern, after the previous red light, they must have gone 1 block North, 1 block West, then 1 block South.
 ### Answers
 Enter the avenue of the intersection. (ie. Avenue F & 3rd st, enter F)
 ```
+J
 ```
 Enter the street of the intersection (ie. Avenue F & 3rd st, enter 3)
 ```
+14
 ```